mariodruiz/PYNQ/docs/source/faqs.rst

       ping 192.168.2.99

-   (The default IP address of the board is : 192.168.2.99)
+   (The default static IP address of the board is : 192.168.2.99)

-3. Log on to the board through a terminal, and check the system is running, i.e. that the Linux shell is accessible.
-See below for details on logging on with a terminal.
+3. Check the instructions for :ref:`opening-a-serial-terminal` and log in to the board.
+Check the system is running, i.e. that the Linux shell is accessible in the terminal.

 4. If you can't ping the board, or the host PC, check your network settings.